freerange/site/soups/weeknotes/week-239.snip.markdown

 Why not press play while you read the rest of these notes?

-Anyway, one potentially interesting thought I have had relates to a conversation I had with <%= l('chris-roos', 'Chris') %> this morning about "always doing the next most important thing".
+Anyway, one potentially interesting thought I have had relates to a conversation I had with [Chris](/chris-roos) this morning about "always doing the next most important thing".
 I think it's given me a bit of insight into some of the ways that other people in GFR think and work, and why my perspective might be slightly different.

 ## The Next Most Important Thing